ndg24/attentra/README.md

 ## Educational Integration and Accessibility

 Collaborating with experts, Attentra ensures that challenges are suitable and effective for special needs children.
 We have included many accessibility features to promote inclusivity as follows: adjustable difficulty levels, closed captions, colorblind options, text-to-speech/speech-to-text, tutorial/training Modes, and alternative input methods.

+###The source code is currently unavailable on GitHub due to ongoing license conflicts arising from our endeavors to publish our game on Steam.